‘Defining the Need’ – the plan to accelerate standardisation in the construction sector

 At the end of last year, the Construction Innovation Hub launched a summary of their upcoming ‘Defining the Need’ report, due to be published this winter.
 This report takes these three main themes and defines the potential benefits of standardisation and harmonisation across construction projects.
 Construction generally suffers a variety of challenges including weather issues and delays, projects can take up a long time and can come at increased costs.
 Standardisation and repeatable platform systems can help innovate the industry and improve efficiency and productivity.

 This short series will look at the summary report for ‘Defining the Need’ and the Platform Design Programme, including what it is and its key findings and insights.
-It’ll also look at how it will benefit the construction industry, its conclusions and a look ahead at what the future of the industry looks like.
+It’ll also look at how it will benefit the traditional and modular construction industries, its conclusions and a look ahead at what the future of the industry looks like.